Perturbation analysis of triadic resonance in columnar vortices: selection rules and the roles of external forcing and

-Lastly, while our discussions have mainly focused on the conservative triadic resonance in the inviscid regime, the broader framework as represented by (\ref{eqn:3-wave-general}) can incorporate the influence of viscosity, provided that the mode structures at the leading order align with their inviscid counterparts.
-Extensive discussions on conservative three-wave resonance involving linearly damped modes in plasma physics or hydrodynamics are available in \citet{weiland_1977} and \citet{craik_1986}, and a separate investigation into the case of columnar vortices is expected in the future.
-Moreover, although we did not consider any forcing within this study, external forcing can be trivially added as an additional term in (\ref{eqn:3-wave-general}), and subsequent analysis can thus be performed either numerically or analytically.
-On a different note, the possibility of explosive triads persists in non-conservative scenarios.
-As the critical-layer modes can be regularised by either viscosity \citep{lee_marcus} or nonlinearity, the later of which naturally exists in triadic resonance, we anticipate that they will hold significance in the non-conservative explosive resonance.
-A comprehensive numerical analysis of triadic resonance involving nonlinear critical-layer modes is currently underway.
+Finally, while our analysis has focused on the inviscid regime, the broader framework represented by (\ref{eqn:3-wave-general}) can incorporate the influence of viscosity, provided that the leading-order mode structures align with their inviscid counterparts.
+Extensive discussions on conservative three-wave resonance involving linearly damped modes in plasma physics and hydrodynamics are available in \citet{weiland_1977} and \citet{craik_1986}, and a separate investigation into the case of columnar vortices is expected in the future.
+Moreover, the possibility of explosive triads persists in non-conservative scenarios.
+As critical layer modes can be regularised by both viscosity \citep{lee_marcus} and nonlinearity, the latter of which naturally exists in triadic resonance, we anticipate that they will hold significance in non-conservative resonance.
+A comprehensive numerical analysis of resonance involving regularised critical layer modes is currently being conducted.